Review by Karen Topham, ChicagoOnstage, member American Theatre Critics Association, photo by Brian McConkey.

-Merchant of Venice is an Invictus Theater production now playing at the Buena Theatre in the Pride Arts Center, 4147 N. Broadway, Chicago, through Nov 17.
+A Raisin in the Sun is an Invictus Theatre production now playing at the Buena Theatre, 4147 N. Broadway, Chicago, IL, until Mar 15.
+The show runs approximately 3:15; there is one intermission.
 Check the website for specific dates, times, and tickets.
-Find more information about current plays in our front page recs and at theatreinchicago.com.
+Find more information about current plays in our front page recs and attheatreinchicago.com.